fulldecent/FDTake/README.md

  * get response, extract image from a dictionary
  * dismiss picker, get image to delegate

-=Status=
+*Status*

  * Selecting a photo works, video is still in progress
- * Messages are in English, translations welcome
+ * Language support: English, Chinese, please help translate FDTake.strings for more languages